vektorlab/multivac/README.md

 ## API

-RESTful API that can be used to create and view jobs and their respective logs
+RESTful API that can be used to create and view jobs and their respective logs.
+Also provides the web interface.

 ```
 multivac -c /path/to/config.yml api